Tashkent Institute of Irrigation and Agricultural Mechanization Engineers: Dormitories

 Every dormitory in students' town holds students from various faculties.
 Dormitory #2 holds 232 students from Automating and Mechanizing the Water Industry faculty and 44 students from Building of Irrigation Hydro Technical Construction and Usage faculty.
 Overall, dormitory 2 holds 276 students.

 Dormitory #3 holds about 410 students from different faculties.
-There are four female students currently living in dormitory 3 who are from China.

-Dormitory #4 holds 385 students from different faculties., including seven international students.
+Dormitory #4 holds 385 students from different faculties.

 Buildings 6 and 7 mainly serve university staff representatives and young scientists.
 There are 162 rooms in those buildings and 607 people living there.

 Every building is provided with solutions for the essential needs of every individual.
 There are sport halls, kitchens, reading halls, and restrooms in each level of the buildings.
 They all are fully provided with gas and electric energy.
-In addition, there is a small library in the student's town, and it works by its working graphic daily.
-This means that even though students are may be away from the university, they can deal with their studies in that library.
-The library provides the students with most of the textbooks.
+The student town has a library which provides the students with most of the necessary textbooks.
 The kitchen rooms of the dormitories are provided with tables, chairs, and ovens.
-Students can cook there.
-Each room in the buildings of students' town is fully functional and supplied with an emergency exit.
-This means that fire emergency problems are covered fully.